TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Penney Days Sale | Buy 1 Get 1 for .01 Apparel and Activewear from Arizona, St. John's Bay, Xersion and more, plus select Home items\* In Store and Online | Ends April 17
+HELD OVER!
+Penney Days Sale | Buy 1 Get 1 for .01 Apparel and Activewear from Arizona, St. John's Bay, Xersion and more, plus select Home items\* In Store and Online | Ends April 19

 \*Buy one item at regular price, get a second item of equal or lesser value for one cent, while supplies last.

-      Shop Women Shop Men Shop Juniors Shop Guys Shop Kids Shop Home Up to 50% Off Home Sale
+      Shop Women Shop Men Shop Juniors Shop Guys Shop Kids Shop Home 19.99 Sandals for Her Get Your Penney's Worth

+Select styles

+Shop Sandals for Her Up to 50% Off Home Sale

 Select styles